Cervical spine (AP view)

 - spinous processes should be midline, equidistant to the pedicles, indicating that there is no rotation

-- make sure that any removable artefacts such as earrings, glasses or metal dentures are removed to avoid obscuring the anatomy of interest
+- make sure that any removable artifacts such as earrings, glasses or metal dentures are removed to avoid obscuring the anatomy of interest

 Correcting rotational errors